What is GDPR?

 How can I keep my organization GDPR compliant?

-There are seven principles that the GDPR outlines in Article 5 that help companies be compliant:
+There are six principles that the GDPR outlines in Article 5 that help companies be compliant:

 - Lawfulness, fairness and transparency